novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 Application Load Balancer or ALB requires two subnets setup on two availability zones (within same region).

-In this example the region we used is `ap-southeast-1`, as defined in the provider block above (see 3.1).
+In this example, the region we used is `ap-southeast-1`, as defined in the provider block above (see 3.1).
 There are two zones available within this region, `ap-southeast-1a` and `ap-southeast-1b`.
 The ALB (not classic network load balancer) requires at least to be enabled on two different zones, so we will use those two.

 ```bash
 # prepare a subnet for availability zone ap-southeast-1a.